mxsdev/ts-type-explorer/CONTRIBUTING.md

 ## Further Questions

-If you have any questions, feel free to reach out to me (@mxsdev) on [the TypeScript Community discord][ts-discord].
+If you have any questions, feel free to reach out to me (@mxs) on [the TypeScript Community discord][ts-discord].
 I'm usually pretty available and am around the `#compiler-interals-and-api` channel!

 [ts-compiler-api]: https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API
 [ts-plugin]: https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin